 Other mechanisms include voluntary initiatives, such as work with river trusts, and other partnerships (for example Sustainable Catchment Management Programme (SCaMP) with Royal Society for the Protection of Birds, United Utilities and the agricultural industry.
-The Professional Nutrient Management Initiative), and pollution prevention campaigns such as the English Catchment Sensitive Farming Delivery Initiative.
+The Professional Nutrient Management Initiative, and pollution prevention campaigns such as England Catchment Sensitive Farming Delivery initiative.